I am struggling. My question is: What is real church?

 An elder’s service should be one of making disciples: not just any disciples, but disciples who can eventually replace him, just as Jesus trained His disciples to be His ministers after He left.
 He needs someone into whom he can pour his life.
 Each elder should be viewed as a member of a team whose collective goal is to minister, to shepherd the flock personally (including the lay elders) in addition to any other personal ministries in the church.
 A true elder will seek the expansion of Christ’s kingdom even at the cost of his own “glory or fame.”
 If he craves to be first amongst the elders, then he will not be “first in the kingdom.”
 Every elder, pastoral or lay, must minister together as a team.
 Some will excel in teaching and others in ruling.
 In the Spirit’s great plan, each elder complements the leadership team.
 Every elder should have the support and the respect of the other elders, just as the congregation is encouraged to honor their elders.
 The elders should hold each other accountable for a holy walk with Christ and the performance of their ministry responsibilities.
 This means that we need to pray our leaders so that they give the credit to God for the “successes in the ministry.”

-Wrong Ministry.
 In recent history, the pendulum of the pulpit has been swinging from an emphasis on doctrine (in some cases without love) to an over-emphasis on love (without doctrine).
 The swinging pendulum may be symptomatic of a search for meaning, commitment and obedience in the Christian life.
 We are affected by a humanistic society without moral absolutes when we consider love to be supreme and down play doctrine.
-I Cor 13:1, Eph.
-4:12 and 2 Tim.
-2:15 are in harmony with each other; they go together.
+I Corinthians 13:1, Ephesians 4:12 and 2 Timothy 2:15 are in harmony with each other; they go together.
 Some have forgotten that both solid Bible teaching and love go together!
-Without doctrine we are “tossed here and there” (Eph 4:14) and without love we are in sin (James 2:8-9).
-Spiritual maturity is to obey Him and to know Him (2 Tim 3:17; I John 2:14) and to love all men (Gal.
-6:10).
+Without doctrine we are “tossed here and there” (Ephesians 4:14) and without love we are in sin (James 2:8-9).
+Spiritual maturity is to obey Him and to know Him (2 Timothy 3:17; I John 2:14) and to love all men (Galatians 6:10).
 We need more loving Marys who want to feed on Jesus’ words at His feet.

 Just as with the Old Testament priests, some leaders today do not really understand what is needed in their church or they are too weary in well doing.
 There are leaders who are tossed to and fro with every wind of “pop” doctrine.
 Some men believe that a basic theology is all that is needed.
 What is usually missing is a solid knowledge of the Bible.
 They do not know the Bible.
 They basically know a system of theology and not the Bible, just like the Pharisees and Sadducees did.

-Like Priest, Like People.
 The major reason churches are suffering is the quality of their leadership.
 Leaders can lead and teach, but they cannot make anyone grow spiritually.
 It has been interesting to visit different churches and to observe the similarities between the flock and its leadership.
 The spiritual health of a congregation is limited by the spiritual health of its leadership.
-Matt 10:24-25 summarizes this point,
+Matthew 10:24-25 summarizes this point,

 A disciple is not above his teacher, nor a slave above his master.
 It is enough for the disciple that he become as his teacher, and a slave as his master.
-(NASB) Matt 10:24-25
+Matthew 10:24-25 (NASB)

 The point is, a congregation needs spiritual fathers in the faith who are still growing in their walk with God.
 A barometer of the quality of the leadership is the spiritual condition of the congregation.
 1 Peter 5:3 says elders are to be examples or models to the flock.
 Church leaders often forget that they are examples even if they do not want to be.
 Leaders set the tone.
 Elders must not forget: they are the examples!
 True examples are individuals who are examples on Sunday AND when no one else is with them to observe if they are the same in private as they are in public.
 In reality it is his public and his private conduct that defines a man’s spiritual character.
 That is the reason the standards Christ set for leaders are so high.